A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Methods

 \subsection{Model Inputs}

-{\em Infection rate $I_r$.} Rather than base our projections of COVID prevalence on reported cases, we base our modeling on $I_r$, the fraction of a baseline test population of unvaccinated infection-na\"ive males 18--25 projected to become infected (symptomatic and asymptomatic) over the FDA's 5-month evaluation period.
+We base our modeling on $I_r$, the fraction of a baseline test population of unvaccinated infection-na\"ive males 18--25 projected to become infected (symptomatic and asymptomatic) over the FDA's 5-month evaluation period.

 {\em Infection-hospitalization rate $H_r$.} We translate infections to projected hospitalizations using an estimated infection-hospitalization rate $H_r$ for unvaccinated, infection-na\"{i}ve males 18--25 years old. $H_r$ is the fraction of a population of unvaccinated individuals experiencing a primary COVID infection that will progress to severe disease requiring hospitalization.